ilyaonishenko/java/complexConsole/readme.md

 -[] mb make mult without "*"

--[] mb shows like ints if there are no symbols after dot;
+-[x] mb shows like ints if there are no symbols after dot;